ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 **Change History:**
   - 3/5/2021:
     - **Due to networking changes and updated configurations and software on the Bastion, it is recommended that you not reuse an existing VDC and Bastion.
-If you really need or want to reuse your existing VDC, you should delete all the existing DNAT, SNAT and any FW rules that you created.
+If you really need or want to reuse your existing VDC, you should delete the existing Bastion as well as all the existing DNAT, SNAT and any FW rules that you created.
 There should be a Default rule to Deny all public and private access**
     - Added full creation of Bastion and all networking including creation of vdc network, fw rules, dnat and snat rules.
     - Full install and configure all software on Bastion including dnsmasq, ansible, terraform, oc client, nginx web server for ignition
     - Load terraform repo and terraform.tfvars onto Bastion
     - Load pull-secret and additionalTrustBundle cert if present on host machine.
-    - Create any fw and dnat rules, Bastion /etc/hosts and dsnmasq.conf automatically when you create a new clusters.
+    - When creating an OCP Cluster, all fw, dnat rules, Bastion /etc/hosts and dsnmasq.conf updates are performed when you create the cluster.

   - 2/18/2021: